 Anthony Howard Goldwyn (born May 20, 1960 in Los Angeles, California) is an American actor and director who is best known Carl Bruner in the 1990 drama Ghost, the adulterous President Fitzgerald Grant in Scandal, and the voice of Tarzan.

 Goldwyn was Hollywood royalty well before he made his acting debut in 1986, being the grandson of the late Metro-Goldwyn-Mayer producer Samuel Goldwyn and the late actress Frances Howard, as well as the son of the late producer Samuel Goldwyn Jr. and the late actress Jennifer Howard.
 His older brother, John, worked as a Paramount executive and his half-brother, Peter, currently owns the Samuel Goldwyn Company.

-- Family Business: His grandfather, Samuel Goldwyn Sr., was one of the founders of Metro-Goldwyn-Mayer.
+- Family Business: His grandfather, Samuel Goldwyn Sr., was one of the founders of MGM.
 His father was a movie producer, his mother and grandmothers were actresses, his maternal grandfather was a playwright, and his brothers and sisters are movie producers.